jsommers/cbook/docs/_sources/control.rst.txt

             <statement>
     }

 Each constant needs its own ``case`` keyword and a trailing colon (:).
 Once execution has jumped to a particular case, the program will keep running through all the cases from that point down --- this so called *fall through* operation is used in the above example so that ``expression-3`` and ``expression-4`` run the same statements.
 The explicit ``break`` statements are necessary to exit the ``switch``.
-Omitting the ``break`` statements is a common error --- it compiles, but leads to inadvertent fall-through behavior.
+Omitting the ``break`` statements is a common error --- it compiles, but leads to inadvertent, unexpected, and likely erroneous fall-through behavior.

 Why does the ``switch`` statement fall-through behavior work the way it does?
 The best explanation might be that C was originally developed for an audience of assembly language programmers.
-The assembly language programmers were used to the idea of a jump table with fall-through behavior, so that's the way C does it (it's also relatively easy to implement it this way).
+The assembly language programmers were used to the idea of a "jump table" with fall-through behavior, so that's the way C does it (it's also relatively easy to implement it this way).
 Unfortunately, the audience for C is now quite different, and the fall-through behavior is widely regarded as an unfortunate part of the language.

 .. index:: while loop

 ``while`` loop
 ==============

 The ``while`` loop evaluates the test expression before every loop, so it can execute zero times if the condition is initially false.
-The conditional expression requires parenthesis like the if:
+The conditional expression requires parentheses like the if:

 .. code-block:: c